 City Visit to Aix-en-Provence 5 Must-See Locations

-7am.
+7 am.
 Merchants set up their stalls in a beautiful square, surrounded by old high trees and sparkling fountains.
 Locals are sitting at the nearby café sipping an espresso and enjoying the cool morning breeze.
-It is not long before the square is filled with a crowd eager to discover the colours and flavours of Provence.
+It is not long before the square is filled with a crowd eager to discover Provence’s colours and flavours.

 This scene is not a cliché.
 Welcome to Aix-en-Provence!

 Continue reading here to discover the many wonders of Aix-en-Provence.
 It is almost impossible to narrow the “must visit” list for this city to five (5) stops in the old centre, but here a few of our choices:

 Shop at “Bastide, a beauty & lifestyle collection that celebrates the extraordinary artisans and terroir of Aix-en-Provence.”
 The brand’s visionaries are a talented couple Frédéric Fekkai and Shirin von Wulffen.
 Launched at the end of 2016, Bastide reflects their love for the region, top-quality ingredients and expert craftsmanship.
 Read more about this backstory here.

 Art Centre: You can almost hear the clip-clop of the horses’ hooves maneuvering their master’s carriages on the cobblestones.
 Glance through the majestic iron gates into the cour d’honneur at Hôtel de Caumont and let the elegant limestone façade transport you to another era.
 This grand entrance was unique even in the chic Quartier Mazarin in Aix-en-Provence.